-HIV Risk Among Adult Sex Workers in the United States
+HIV Risk Among Persons Who Exchange Sex for Money or Nonmonetary Items in the United States

 Lack of Data

-Many sex workers face discrimination, poverty, and lack of access to health care and other social services -- all of which pose obstacles to receiving HIV prevention efforts.
-Available research shows that
+Many persons who exchange sex face stigma, poverty, and lack of access to health care and other social services -- all of which pose challenges to HIV prevention efforts.
+Existing research shows that

 Knowledge of HIV Status

 Many persons who exchange sex may not know their HIV status because they

 - Do not know where to access available services.

 - Are uncomfortable sharing information about sexual and substance use histories as part of HIV testing protocol.